UdityaShekhawat/rvx10p_230102119/docs/REPORT.md

 <img width="1877" height="290" alt="Screenshot 2025-10-26 212817" src="https://github.com/user-attachments/assets/47567af7-fb8d-46a6-83c2-6dcb08d499b7" />

-• One-cycle stall correctly inserted for load-use.
+### One-cycle stall correctly inserted for load-use.
+signals to monitor
+ResultSrcEb0    // Should be 1 for load instruction in EX stage Rs1D, Rs2D      // Registers needed by instruction in ID RdE             // Destination of load in EX stage StallF          // Should be 1 during stall cycle StallD          // Should be 1 during stall cycle FlushE          // Should be 1 to insert bubble (NOP) in EX PCF             // Should NOT increment during stall InstrD          // Should remain same during stall

 <img width="983" height="219" alt="Screenshot 2025-10-26 215217" src="https://github.com/user-attachments/assets/cda02967-98a2-40e0-9a63-444ebb45c5ff" />

 <img width="1904" height="477" alt="Screenshot 2025-10-26 215149" src="https://github.com/user-attachments/assets/c628dc9c-fdf4-4248-be53-0cd23b1e0023" />

-Pipeline flush works for taken branches
+### Pipeline flush works for taken branches
+PCSrcE          // Should be 1 when branch taken BranchE         // Should be 1 for branch instruction ZeroE           // Should be 1 when operands equal FlushD          // Should be 1 to flush IF/ID register FlushE          // Should be 1 to flush ID/EX register PCTargetE       // Target address of branch
+ValidD, ValidE  // Should go to 0 for flushed instructions

 <img width="937" height="148" alt="Screenshot 2025-10-26 220603" src="https://github.com/user-attachments/assets/0cc719d9-2922-444d-985c-5b9e125c37ca" />

 <img width="1820" height="471" alt="Screenshot 2025-10-26 220615" src="https://github.com/user-attachments/assets/5e8b2fcc-8edf-4cd1-b3ac-bd120bcc9a39" />